oanhtt84/PI_dataset/README.md

 Oanh Thi Tran, Tho Chi Luong.
 Understanding What the Users Say in Chatbots: A Case Study for the Vietnamese Language.
 The International Scientific Journal Engineering Applications of Artificial Intelligence (EAAI).
 Volume 87, January 2020, 103322

+The dataset is divided into 5 folds.
+We share the train/test datasets for each CV test.